HJfod/BetterEdit/README.md

-# BetterEdit 2.2
+# BetterEdit

-Holy shit!!!
+A mod that makes the GD Editor, well, Better.

+## Heavily WIP!